daniel-molina/visualequation/HACKING.md

 element.

 ### Elements of an equation
-There are three main classes of elements:
+There are four main types of elements:

 *   Symbols
 *   Operators
+*   Arguments
 *   Blocks

 **Symbols** are elements that make sense by themselves.
 For example, digits or Greek letters.

-**Operators** (**ops**) are elements which require other elements to make sense.
-For example, a fraction, which needs a numerator and a denominator.
+**Operators** (**ops**) are elements which require other elements in certain order to make sense.
+Those elements are known as **parameters**.
+A parameter is a symbol or a block.

-Elements that complete an operator are called **arguments** (**args**).
-They are symbols or blocks.

-A **OP-arg** is an argument of operator OP, being OP a proper or a common noun.
+A **OP-par** is a parameter of operator OP.

+> **Example**:
+>
+> Operator FRAC is the operator used to represent fractions.
+It is an operator
+> because it needs an element acting as numerator of the fraction and another
+> element acting as the denominator.
+The order is important to distinguish
+> which parameter is each one.

+**Arguments** are abstract elements that are not represented when a equation is written down.
+They can be seen as the placeholders of the parameters needed by an operator.
+An argument is always associated to an operator and operators that are equal have equal arguments and in the same order.
+As a consequence, it can be argued that they could be avoided and use instead properties of an operator.
+Due to its central role, it was decided to consider them elements.

+The number of arguments of an operator OP is the **arity** of OP.

+It is said that a parameter is **associated to** an argument of an operator.

 A **N-arg(s) operator** is an operator with N arguments.
 A **unary op** is a 1-arg op.
 A **binary** op is an 2-args op.
 A **ternary** op is a 3-args op.

-The **ordinal of the argument of a N-arg(s) operator** is the positive integer (from 1 to N) that identifies an argument of an operator.
-Arguments of O will be referred as "the first argument of O", "the second argument of O", and so on.
+The **ordinal of the argument of a N-arg(s) operator** is a positive integer (from 1 to N) that indicates univocally an argument of an operator.
+Arguments of operator OP will be referred as "the first argument of OP", "the second argument of OP", and so on.

+The **ordinal of a parameter** is the ordinal of its associated argument.

+A **OP-arg** is an argument of operator OP.

 **Blocks** are tuples with N+1 elements, N > 0, composed by:

-*   The leading element, which is an operator of arity N. It is called the **leading operator** of the block.
+*   The leading element, which is an operator of arity N. It is called the **leading operator** (**lop**) of the block.
-*   The rest of elements are the arguments of the leading operator in the same order than its associated ordinal.
+*   The rest of elements are the parameters of the leading operator in order indicated by the ordinal of the argument associated to them.

-A **X-block** is a block which has X as leading operator, being X a proper or a common noun.
+A **X-block** is the block which has X as leading operator.

-**lop-B** is the leading operator a block B, being X a proper noun or a common noun.
+**lop-B** is the leading operator of a block B.

-A **lop-B-arg** is an argument of operator lop-B, being B a proper or common noun.
+A **lop-B-arg** is an argument of operator lop-B.

+A **lop-B-par** is a parameter of operator lop-B.

+A **primitive element** or **primitive** is a symbol or an operator.

 A **subequation** (**subeq**) is a symbol or a block.

-An **equation** (**eq**) is a subequation which is not the argument of an operator.
+An **equation** (**eq**) is a subequation which is not the parameter of an operator.

 > **Property**: